 She hurries toward her bedroom but he follows after her, begging for conversation, for more time with her.
 Another big, stolen smooch between former lovers puts goofy grins on the spectators' faces.
 The adults exit the room together.

-Nancy turns the others, eyes wide.
+Nancy turns to the others, eyes wide.
 "Can you believe it?
 Our Mrs. Garrett must have had some wild past."

 "Yeah," Sue Ann says with suggestively bouncing eyebrows, "and her immediate future doesn't look too shabby either."